PrabhakarMNaik/Custo/README.md

 ![Screen Shot](/SShot.png)

-By default the logs would be saved in the folder where your script lives.
-Feel Free to change the `FOLDER_PATH` to change it to your desired location.
-Might add a field to accept this path as a user input in the GUI itself in the future.

 ## Usage

 If you are not a programmer and don’t have a native python installation, fear not, there is an exe version for you.
 I haven’t encrypted it (just to be more transparent) so your virus scanner may give you some trouble.